ibm-cloud-docs/containers/storage-file-vpc-apps.md

     ```
     {: codeblock}

 ## Creating a custom storage class
 {: #storage-file-vpc-custom-sc}

 Create your own customized storage class with the preferred settings for your {{site.data.keyword.filestorage_vpc_short}} instance.

+- With monthly billing, you pay the monthly charge regardless of the length of time the persistent storage is used or when it is removed.

+- If you want to keep your data, then create a class with a `retain` reclaim poliy.
+When you delete the PVC, only the PVC is deleted.
+The PV, the physical storage device in your IBM Cloud infrastructure account, and your data still exist.

+- To reclaim the storage and use it in your cluster again, you must remove the PV and follow the steps for [using existing {{site.data.keyword.filestorage_vpc_short}}](/docs/containers?topic=containers-storage-file-vpc-apps).

+- If you want the PV, the data, and your physical {{site.data.keyword.filestorage_vpc_short}} device to be deleted when you delete the PVC, create a storage class without `retain`.

 1. Review the [Storage class reference](/docs/containers?topic=containers-storage-file-vpc-sc-ref) to determine the `profile` that you want to use for your storage class.